wp-plugins/bwtf-waterquality/readme.txt

 == Description ==

-The Coastal Factoid plugin provides a Wordpress Widget that displays water quality testing results from the Surfrider Foundation's Blue Water Task Force water testing program.
+The Blue Water Task Force Water Quality plugin provides a Wordpress Widget that displays water quality testing results from the Surfrider Foundation's Blue Water Task Force water testing program.
 Tests are perfomed by chapter volunteers, and the results collected in a database, from which the data for this widget is displayed

 == Installation ==